 PI: Jonas T. Kaplan & Sarah I. Gimbel

-Psychology Education Title: Sensorimotor Maps
+Psychology Education Title: Motor Maps

 Overview

 One principle of brain organization is the topographic mapping of information.
 Especially in sensory and motor cortices, adjacent regions of the brain tend to represent information from adjacent parts of the body, resulting in maps of the body expressed on the surface of the brain.
 The primary sensory and motor maps in the brain surround a prominent sulcus known as the central sulcus.
 The cortex anterior to the central sulcus is known as the precentral gyrus and contains the primary motor cortex, while the cortex posterior to the central sulcus is known as the postcentral gyrus and contains the primary sensory cortex (Figure 1).